Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this study, we propose a novel LSJSTN model for real-time spatiotemporal inference.
-To better learn the short- and long-term patterns, we decouple the model into two components: a joint spatiotemporal graph attention network and an adaptive skip graph gated recurrent unit.
-Extensive experiments on four real-world applications demonstrate that our LSJSTN consistently outperforms previous state-of-the-art methods by 5\%$\sim$12\% on MAE.
-Moreover, we visualize the attention weights to show the interpretation of our approach, revealing its capability to learn both static and dynamic relations.
-In the future, we will integrate external factors (e.g., wind conditions, POI) into the model to capture external dynamics explicitly.
-Meanwhile, the idea of joint spatiotemporal attention can be transferred to time series forecasting for better capturing spatiotemporal relations.
+In this paper, we propose a novel DualSTN model for spatiotemporal inference.
+To better learn the short- and long-term patterns, we decouple the model into two components: JST-GAT and SG-GRU.
+The first aims to capture delicate short-term joint spatiotemporal correlations while the second network focuses on long-term patterns by a time skip strategy.
+Extensive experiments on four real-world applications suggest that our DualSTN offers state-of-the-art performances against previous baselines.
+Further evaluations also justify the effectiveness of the modules as well as the interpretation ability brought by attention mechanisms.

+In the future, we can explore ways to speed up the inference without losing performance, as we find that SG-GRU consumes a long inference time due to its recurrent structure.
+Then, the idea of joint attention can be transferred to the forecasting task for better capturing spatiotemporal relations.
+In addition, more complex models can be proposed to integrate forecasting and inference as a unified task.